How Do You Build a Good Professional Relationship With a Roofing Contractor?Blogs

 Asking to wave the deductible

 First of all, it is illegal.
 Waiving deductibles is a misdemeanor.
 Saving deductibles is one of the reasons why so many roofing contractors go out of business.
 It puts you and your contractor at a higher risk and will cause problems with the warranty.
 What good is a warranty, when your roofing company Is out of business?
-Go with a company that will help find the best solution for your out-of-pocket expenses.
-Very often companies offer interest-free plans for upgrades and additional out-of-pocket expenses that may occur during the construction process.
+Go with a roofing company that will help find the best solution for your out-of-pocket expenses.
+Very often roofing companies offer interest-free plans for upgrades and additional out-of-pocket expenses that may occur during the construction process.

 Changing the general contractor in the middle of the project

 Try to make the decision of who you want to work with before the general contractor actually start putting effort, money, and time into your project.
 Getting bids and try to coordinate multiple trades, including additional services and permits is what GC does.
 It might be tempting to consult with a more expensive and experienced contractor first and then just go with a cheaper one and share the ideas with them.
 However, a cheaper option might not be a good option.
-A reputable and experienced contractor with real market prices is something you should be aiming for.
+A reputable and experienced general contractor with real market prices is something you should be aiming for.